7.6 Mechanisms of early detection and signposting of young people facing health risks

 The Ministry of Health has set up programs with pediatricians from the Italian Society of Pediatrics (SIP) and the Italian Federation of Pediatric Doctors (FIMP) aimed at promoting healthy nutrition and correct lifestyles and promoting health education interventions, aimed at families and children/adolescents.
 The main objective is to develop synergies to transform good practices into consolidated interventions, networking different systems, skills and responsibilities.

-In January 2019, the State-Regions Conference approved the memorandum of understanding between the Ministry of Health and the Ministry of Education “Integrated policy guidelines for schools that promote health”.
+In January 2019, the State-Regions Conference approved the memorandum of understanding between the Ministry of Health and the Ministry of Education and Merit “Integrated policy guidelines for schools that promote health”.

 The protocol is aimed at encouraging the inclusion of “Health Promotion” in the educational curriculum of school students of all levels, not as a “new subject”, but as a continuous and integrated educational proposal along the entire school path.
 Every school will be able to develop in the manner deemed most suitable to address the real educational and training needs of individual students, constantly monitoring the entire educational process.